comegrant/dbt_docs_test/projects/preselector/README.md

 It is recommended to develop everything locally through `docker`.
 This is due to the combination of Databricks and Azure resources, as they serve different purposes.

 If you do any local changes, startup the `combination-app` and run the app to see if fix the issue.

+## Get familiar with the project
+If you are new to the project, it is recommended to open the `combination-app` and go nuts.
+Try to break it, print as much as possible to `streamlit` and so on.
+This should hopefully make it easier to understand what each component do, in a safe environment.

 ## Debugging
 If any customers have any issues in production, then startup the `debug` app, again through `docker compose`.